NFTIsland/Etiquette_Application/README.md

 :exclamation: **_In order to upload a ticket to Auction, the following three conditions must be met._**
 - The starting price of the auction must be less than or equal to the cost of the ticket.
 - The immediate transaction price must be less than or equal to the cost of the ticket.
-- The starting price of the auction shall be divided into units of bidding.
+- The starting price of the auction should be divided into units of bidding.

 ### :bar_chart: Test
 - Ubuntu 22.04
 - Android Studio based on Windows
 - MySQL Workbench 8.0 CE

-**This project is the result of the 2022 Hanium Mentoring Contest.**